GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 This also specifically includes having **multiple** users of the project.
 Such as a piece of hosted software that multiple users connect to over networks.

-Unless the "Network Use Is Distribution" special provision is explicitly granted being "over a network" does not count as "Distribution" in regards to the "Disclose Source" and "License and Copyright Notice" provisions.
-Meaning that any "over a network" are not be subject to the "Disclose Source" and "License and Copyright Notice" provisions if the "Network Use Is Distribution" special provision is not explicitly granted.
+Unless the "Network Use Is Distribution" special provision is explicitly granted being "over a network" does not count as "Distribution" in regard to the "Disclose Source" and "License and Copyright Notice" provisions.
+Meaning that any "over a network" are not subject to the "Disclose Source" and "License and Copyright Notice" provisions if the "Network Use Is Distribution" special provision is not explicitly granted.

 <h3 id="Upgradability">Upgradability</h3>